mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/2.2.3/index.md

 ### Workload clusters cannot be successfully attached when the management cluster uses a custom domain and certificate (D2IQ-93002)

-A problem that caused the kommander federation-controller to use system certificates instead of the configured custom certificates was corrected.
+A problem that caused the Kommander federation-controller to use system certificates instead of the configured custom certificates was corrected.
 The federation-controller now uses custom certificates if they are present.

-### Missing Cert-manager images in airgapped bundles (D2IQ-93002)
+### Missing cert-manager images in air-gapped bundles (D2IQ-93002)

 The air-gapped image bundles did not include images for cert-manager, which prevented successful deployment of the platform applications to managed and attached clusters in those environments.
 The bundle has been updated to include the correct images.

 ## Component and Application updates